 Ingredients

-• Guajillo chili peppers: This type of chili pepper is easily available online, but you can also find them at many Latin American and Mexican grocery stores, and some supermarkets like Walmart or Kroger also have them available in the international aisle.
-Read below for tips when buying them.
+• Guajillo chili peppers: This type of chili pepper is easily available online, but you can also find them at any Mexican grocery store, and some supermarkets like Walmart or Kroger also have them available in the international aisle.

 • Spices: You will need garlic cloves, cumin seeds, black peppercorns, and oregano.
 Feel free to swap for powdered spices if you don’t have whole spices.